Concepts of Disease and Health

 Medicine recognizes illnesses like hypertension and Cushing’s disease that are the outcome of systems in a poorly regulated state that is stable, albeit suboptimal.
 The idea of a specific pathogenic process in medicine includes dysregulation, but this may not accord with folk thought.

 Constructivists are usually revisionists.
-They tend to say that concepts of health and disease medicalize behavior that breaks norms or fails in some way to accord with our values; we don't like pain, so painful states count as diseases: we don't like fat people or drunks, so obesity and alcoholism count as diseases.
+They tend to say that concepts of health and disease medicalize behavior that breaks norms or fails in some way to accord with our values; we don’t like pain, so painful states count as diseases: we don’t like fat people or drunks, so obesity and alcoholism count as diseases.
 Constructivists will often make this case with special vigor when it comes to mental disorder.
+The critique of the concepts that guide disease applications is central to constructivism.

 Constructivists are often social scientists and their interests may not map neatly on to philosophical concerns.
 They are not usually interested in conceptual analysis so much as in tracing the social processes by which categories are formulated and changed over time.
 Conrad (2007, 7–8), for example, says he is “not interested in adjudicating whether any particular problem is really a medical problem… I am interested in the social underpinnings of this expansion of medical jurisdiction”.

 But constructivists often present their theories as unmasking common sense or medical conceptions of disease, and hence as a kind of revisionism.
 They may accept that diagnoses of ill-health involve objective facts that people appeal to, or presume that they can appeal to, when they say that somebody is sick.
-The assumption in a society might be that germs or other medically relevant causal factors are present in a person and have given rise to visible phenomena that indicate ill-health.
+The assumption might be that germs or other medically relevant causal factors are present in a person and have given rise to visible phenomena that indicate ill-health.
 But a constructivist will claim that the actual, often unacknowledged, judgments driving the initial assertion that someone is unhealthy are derived from social norms.
 We may discover facts about obesity and its relationship to blood pressure or life expectancy.
 But the constructivist says that our search for the relevant biological findings is undertaken because we have already decided that fat people are disgusting and we are trying to find a set of medically significant properties in order to make our wish to stigmatize them look like a medical decision rather than a moral or aesthetic one.
 The crucial constructivist claim is that we look for the biological facts that ground disease judgments selectively, based on prior condemnations of some people and not others.
-Because they claim that social norms rather than disinterested inquiry drive medicine (and especially, psychiatry), constructivists tend to be revisionists about folk concepts, bringing to light the unacknowledged sources of our concepts of health and disease.
+Because they claim that social norms rather than disinterested inquiry drive medicine (and especially, psychiatry), constructivists tend to be revisionists about folk concepts, seeking to bring to light the unacknowledged sources of our concepts of health and disease.
 But constructivism could be a conservative view, aimed at uncovering our folk theory of health and disease.
 A constructivist who takes this view says that our folk concept of disease is that of a pattern of behavior or bodily activity that violates social norms.

-He argues that mental disorders cannot exist because they are not the result of tissue damage.
-He is an objectivist about disease, which leads him to deny that mental illness is real and to offer a constructivist and revisionist analysis of our psychiatric practices.
-And indeed claims that we are merely taking conduct we don't like and calling it pathological are more plausible in psychiatry than in other parts of medicine, since there is a long history of psychiatrists who have done just that.
+Szasz argues that mental disorders cannot exist because they are not the result of tissue damage.
+He is a naturalist about disease, which leads him to deny that mental illness is real and to offer a critical analysis of our psychiatric practices.
+And indeed claims that we are merely taking conduct we don’t like and calling it pathological are more plausible in psychiatry than in other parts of medicine, since there is a long history of psychiatrists who have done just that.
 Samuel Cartwright argued in 1843 that American slaves who tried to escape were afflicted with “drapetomania” or the “disease causing slaves to run away” (Cartwright 2004, 33); slaves were also found uniquely prone to “dyesthaesia Aethiopica”, which made them neglect the property rights of their masters (Brown 1990).
 Nineteenth century physicians regularly practiced cliterodectomy to cure women of sexual desire, which everybody knew never afflicted normal females of good family (Reznek 1987, 5–6).
 More recently, Soviet psychiatrists found that political dissidents suffered from “sluggish schizophrenia”.
 And Horwitz and Wakefield (2007) have suggested that depression has been severely overdiagnosed by recent generations of American psychiatrists, leading to the pathologizing of ordinary sadness.

-Our current taxonomy of illness could involve both objectivist intuitions about some conditions and constructivist rationalizations about others.
+Our current taxonomy of illness could involve both naturalist intuitions about some conditions and constructivist rationalizations about others.
 You could use this depiction of everyday thought as a premise in an argument for revisionism, on the grounds that our folk concepts are too confused to serve as constraints (Murphy 2006 makes this argument with respect to psychiatry).

 The chief problem for constructivism is that we routinely make a distinction between the sick and the deviant, or between pathological conditions and those that we just disapprove of.
 Our disease concepts cannot just be matter of disvaluing certain people or their properties.
 It must involve a reason for disvaluing them in a medical way rather than some other way.
 Illness has never been the only way to be deviant.
 So Szasz is just wrong to claim that “when a person does something bad, like shoot the president, it is immediately assumed that he might be mad” (1974, 91).
 Most of the time when people do bad things nobody doubts their sanity, just their morals.
 Physically or mentally ill people, even if they are seen as norm-breakers, are seen as a distinctive class of norm-breakers.
 What’s distinctive about them?